-Lectures, demonstrations, hairstyling, business management for salon operators, personnel management, new trends in hair styling, public relations are subjects for seminars.
+Lectures, demonstrations, hairstyling, business management for salon operators, personnel management, new trends in hair styling, public relations are a few of the subjects for seminars.
 This course is for licensed cosmetologists only and is not part of the licensure program.